Nucala: 7 things you should know

 - If you don’t like needles, ask for the Nucala autoinjector because it can be administered without seeing the needle.

 - Both the Nucala prefilled syringe and autoinjector need to be stored in the refrigerator at 36°F to 46°F (2°C to 8°C).
-Keep in their original carton to protect from light.
+Keep them in their original carton to protect them from light.
 Do not freeze.
 Do not shake.
 Avoid exposure to heat.
 Before using, take one Nucala syringe or autoinjector (whatever you have been prescribed) out of the refrigerator, and leave it to warm up to room temperature for at least 30 minutes (but no longer than eight hours).
 Do not heat it in direct sunlight, the microwave, or in hot water because this will ruin the medicine.
 A Nucala injection may be stored in its original carton outside the refrigerator at up to 86°F (30°C) for up to 7 days.
 But it should be discarded if not used within this time and should not be put back into the refrigerator.
 If removed from its carton Nucala injection must be administered within 8 hours.

 - Do not use the medicine if it is cloudy, has particles in it, or is passed its expiry date.
 The medicine should look clear to pale yellow or pale brown.
 It is normal for one or more air bubbles to be present.